Transformapp/webapp/README.md

 4. sass: sudo gem install sass
 5. pull the source code
 6. everything else: npm install
+7. create an empty file here, this is used for grunt: <root_dir>/server/config/local.env.js

 Once you have done all of the above, run this to serve up your code locally: grunt serve